WillJames476/Project-Basic/README.md

   - can add / remove communication line between two users
   - a one way of communication
   - expects an input

-  * availabale commands
-  - --help   [no-args] shows all availaba commands
-  - --add    [string1] adds a user to the communication line           (username)
-  - --delete [string1] deletes a user the the communication line       (username)
-  - --alter  [string1] grants/revokes premission of other users to you (username)
-  - --view   [no-args] view the user's communication line
-  - --access [string1] acces a user                                    (username)

 * Task manager (executable to handler as /todolist)
   - todolist application of the repo